Diana, A-Level student

 There are lots of universities in lots of countries which are great.
 Of course I’d love to go to England.
 One of my favourite subjects is Mathematics and I’m going to study it further at university.
 I’d also maybe like to go to the US or to Canada, as they also have good universities, but they’re very far away and I’m not sure I’m ready to go that far from my family and my home.
-My dream university is Oxford.
-Last summer I went to Oxford to take two courses: in Mathematics and English Literature.
+Last summer, I went to Oxford to take two courses: in Mathematics and English Literature.
 I stayed in Oxford for four weeks, in the absolutely marvelous Lady Margaret Hall, and it was a fantastic experience.
 The city is just so beautiful; all the buildings, the people, the shops, everything.
 The colleges seem to be from some other world.
 It’s very inspirational.

 I don’t really have much time for hobbies and hanging out with friends.
 I do have hobbies, but they’re not “hobbies” in the traditional sense.
 I am interested in everything and I enjoy listening to lectures on different topics from various fields, from poetry to different languages.
 For example, recently I was doing an online course dedicated to Chinese culture.
 I found out why Chinese paintings are different from European paintings, about their philosophy, about how they perceive the world.
 It was very unusual, but very interesting.
 Another course was about pre-Socratic philosophers, which I also enjoyed.
 I think philosophy is strongly related to Science and Math’s, in particular.
 I think these two disciplines, Philosophy and Mathematics, are strongly related.
 Philosophy is the study of knowledge, about collecting knowledge, forms of knowledge, while Math’s also has great philosophy hidden inside it.
 Even numbers are not just numbers, they contain something more than simply mathematical terms.
 I think its beautiful how different disciplines can combine together.
 That’s basically part of the reason I like Math’s, because it can be applied to any field.